FALCON: Scalable Reasoning over Inconsistent ALC Ontologies: Experiments

 As the results on \textbf{Pizza} show in the first row of Table \ref{tab:pizza_paraconsistent}, the MAE of computing axioms that should be entailed is very close to $0$.
 Also, the capability of distinguishing entailments and unprovable axioms is `Excellent Discrimination' according to the criterion summarized by \cite{hosmer2013applied}, demonstrating the effectiveness of $\ModelName$ in computing approximate entailments.

-Well-established neural knowledge representation learning methods \cite{bordes2013translating, yang2015embedding, dai2018novel} are not able to perform semantic entailment because they are limited to triple-wise predictions without considering logical axioms.
+The baseline approaches \cite{bordes2013translating,yang2015embedding,dai2018novel} in Table \ref{tab:HPO} are well-established knowledge graph completion methods.
+They are not able to perform semantic entailment because they are limited to triple-wise predictions without considering logical axioms.
 However, as shown in the last row of Table \ref{tab:HPO}, $\ModelName$ is not only capable of computing entailments on large real-world ontologies such as \textbf{HPO}, but also able to distinguish between entailments and unprovable axioms under the open world assumption.
+Note that HermiT \cite{shearer2008hermit} did not finish for this task within 24h.